wendyww9/task-list-api/ada-project-docs/wave_01.md

 }
 ```

+Notice that the data nested under the `"task"` key is a dictionary representation of the task that was retrieved.
+Creating a model helper method to return this dictionary, which we can then use to help build this route response, will improve the consistency of our endpoints.

+Further, we should remember that retrieving a model by its ID is a common operation.
+We should consider creating a route helper method that can retrieve a model by its ID, and use it in this route.
+This method could start out only working for Task models.
+But knowing that we'll be working with Goal models later on, it might be worth generalizing this method to work with any model.

 #### Update Task

 As a client, I want to be able to make a `PUT` request to `/tasks/1` when there is at least one saved task with this request body: